-Your cumulative grade point average is calculated beginning with the first course you take with Granite State College.
+Your cumulative grade point average is calculated beginning with the first course you take at Granite State College.
 Your GPA also includes all translocated USNH courses and any course taken after date of application to Granite State College at another university system campus.
-Starting July 1, 2006, courses taken at other USNH institutions appear as transfer credit on your GSC transcript, but the courses are still included in your GPC calculation.
+Starting July 1, 2006, courses take by GSC degree candidates at other USNH institutions and at NHCUC-Berlin appear as transfer credit on your GSC transcript, but these courses are still included in your GPA calculation.